Red Sticks: Background

 The term "Red Sticks" (alternatively "Redsticks" or "Red Clubs"), was derived from the name of the two-foot-long wooden war club, or atássa, used by the Creek.
 The preferred weapon of the Red Stick warriors, this war club had a red-painted wooden handle with a curve at its head that held a small piece of iron, steel, or bone projecting about two inches.
 The Red Sticks faction came primarily from the Upper Towns of the Creek Confederacy and supported traditional leadership and culture, including the preservation of communal land for cultivation and hunting, while opposing assimilation into European American culture.

 The Creek had a matrilineal culture, in which a person's place and status were determined by their maternal clan.
 The Creek of the Lower Towns, who comprised the majority of the population, had adopted more European-American ways; in addition, they had more intermarriage among their women with white traders and settlers, and economic relations with the United States settlers.
 At the same time, the mixed-race children, such as the chiefs William Weatherford and William McIntosh, were generally raised among the Creek.
 Benjamin Hawkins, who was first appointed as United States Indian agent in the Southeast and then as Superintendent of Indian Affairs in the territory south of the Ohio River, lived among the Creek and Choctaw and knew them well.
 He commented in letters to President Thomas Jefferson that Creek women were matriarchs and had control of children "when connected with a white man".
 Hawkins further observed that even wealthy traders were nearly as "inattentive" to their mixed-race children as "the Indians"; Benjamin Griffith argues that Hawkins failed to understand the closer relationship that children in Creek culture had with their mother's eldest brother, closer than with their biological father, because of the importance of the clan structure.

-Chief of Coweta, William McIntosh, was a leader of the Lower Creek.
+Chief of Coweta, William McIntosh was a leader of the Lower Creek.
 During the Creek War he opposed the Red Sticks and sided with the Americans instead.
 He joined Andrew Jackson as a Major who was impressed with him.
-Because he was half-white and in Jackson's eyes "civilized" he was able to gain Jackson's trust and when Gorgians attacked friendly Creek settlements only McIntosh's complaints made it to the government.
+Because he was half-white and, in Jackson's eyes, "civilized" he was able to gain Jackson's trust and when Georgians attacked friendly Creek settlements only McIntosh's complaints made it to the government.
 His actions in the Creek War mainly joining Jackson alienated him after the war was over in Creek society.